Quget/Quget/README.md

 - 👋 Hi, I’m @Quget
 - 👀 I’m interested in Game Development
 - 💞️ I’m looking to collaborate on Game Development
-- 📫 How to reach me on twitter @therealquget
+- 📫 How to reach me via e-mail rose@quget.com
+- 🌐 My website is www.quget.com

 <!---
 Quget/Quget is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.